caraerskine/spelling-bee-champions/README.md

  For any history nerds out there, I did mix and match some of the contestants' first and last names to make amalgamated contestants.
 I plucked the years, added my own hometowns based on all the places I lived as a kid, and just picked winning words I liked from all the winning words.
 Pictures are not of actual winners, so this is just a funny mash-up of winners, but it is based on actual Scripps Spelling bee data that I compiled in my own db.json file.

 Goals:
+    GET request
+    -Display data of spelling bee constestants

+    Click event/user interaction
+    -Allow users to click the contestant's button to display more information (click event)

+    POST request
+    -Allow users to enter in other spelling bee winners via a submittable form

+    Client-side routing
-    -Display data of spelling bee constestants (GET request) -Allow users to click the contestant's button to display more information (click event) -Allow users to enter in other spelling bee winners via a submittable form (POST request) -Use 3 or more routes to allow user to navigate to a specific URL -Have at least 5 components
+    -Use 3 or more routes to allow user to navigate to a specific path in the URL

+    Components
+    -Have at least 5 components

 URL of repo